Vasanth28897/my_4wheel_bot/README.md

 TODO
 ----

-* the laser scan moves when the bot start moves to the given goal.
+* the laser scan also moves when the bot start moves to the goal given in the rviz.
-* the robot is moving backwards when the 2d_nav_goal is set behind the robot.
-It has to rotate and reach the goal by heading forward.
-* maybe add some other cool stuffs over this basic robot.
+* add some other cool stuffs over this base of the robot in the future, to make it more fun.